MotoGP hits Phillip Island ditch as Vic govt crashes in Knight cartoon

 Unfortunately, after this week Victorians can cross off the MotoGP at Phillip Island from the list of premier events.
 MotoGP confirmed on Thursday that the Australian Motorcycle Grand Prix will leave the spectacular Phillip Island circuit by the sea and head to South Australia – not to the rumoured Tailem Bend racetrack one hour out of Adelaide but to a street circuit format in the capital.

-The island MotorGP was an established favourite with teams and riders.
+The island MotoGP was an established favourite with teams and riders.
 Over the last 30 years, we have seen Australian champions like Wayne Gardner, Casey Stoner and Mick Doohan take the chequered flag.
 It was also an annual pilgrimage* for thousands of motorcyclists who travelled to the island and camped trackside.

 Events like this are huge economic boosts for regional areas and the event injected $60 million into the South Gippsland economy.
 Last year was a record for attendance with nearly 100,000 spectators at the track.
 So what went wrong?